pleo-io/spa-tools/config-inject/README.md

 -   **CLI** Given the location of the SPA index HTML file this script reads the config file and inlines the config as a string within the HTML file in a selected slot.
 The interpolated file is saved and ready for deployment.
--   **Vite Plugin** In development a Vite plugin injects dev configuration.
-It's possible to selectively override the default dev config via a git-ignored override file.
+-   **Vite Plugin** In local development a Vite plugin injects local configuration.
+It's possible to selectively override the default local config via a git-ignored override file.
 -   **Runtime config helper** Allows you to easily extract and use the injected config in your app.

 ## Installation